realm/realm-dart-samples/README.md

 # Realm Dart Samples

-This repo contains Flutter and Dart samples that demonstate the usage of [Realm Flutter and Dart Standalone SDKs](https://www.mongodb.com/docs/realm/sdk/flutter/).
+This repo contains Flutter and Dart samples that demonstate the usage of [Realm Flutter and Realm Dart SDKs](https://www.mongodb.com/docs/realm/sdk/flutter/).

 To build your own app with Realm, use the [realm](https://pub.dev/packages/realm) package for Flutter and the [realm_dart](https://pub.dev/packages/realm_dart) package for Dart applications.

-The Realm Flutter and Realm Dart SDK repository is located at https://github.com/realm/realm-dart
+The Realm Flutter and Dart SDK repository is located at https://github.com/realm/realm-dart

 You may find the [Quick Start - Flutter SDK]( https://www.mongodb.com/docs/realm/sdk/flutter/quick-start/) helpful if you are using Realm for the first time.
 To learn more about using Realm with Atlas App Services, refer to the [Atlas Device Sync](https://www.mongodb.com/docs/realm/sdk/flutter/sync/) and [connecting to Atlas App Services](https://www.mongodb.com/docs/realm/sdk/flutter/app-services/) documentation.